eglaubauf/Maya_materialBuildRedshift/README.md

 ## A MaterialBuilder Script for Redshift in Autodesks Maya

+### Development stopped

+This plugin will not be developed any further.
+Feel free to use the code for your purpose.

 ### Features